 The PPE Program offers an innovative research and learning environment that allows faculty and students to work collaboratively on problems of tomorrow’s world.
 The program attracts students who value genuine interdisciplinary learning and equips such students to become all-round leaders in the 21st century.
 In one distinct form, the PPE Program implements Virginia Tech’s vision to educate students who, informed by the latest research, have “the capacity to solve complex problems of a regional, national, and global scale that have yet to be envisioned.”
 (Timothy D. Sands, “A Letter from Virginia Tech’s President,” Beyond Boundaries).

 Collaborations.
-Due to its interdisciplinary nature and broad relevance, the PPE Program has engaged in research collaborations and co-organized and co-sponsored events with various other units on campus, including the Data and Decisions Destination Area, the Equity and Social Disparity in the Human Condition Strategic Growth Area, the Policy Strategic Growth Area, the Adaptive Brain and Behavior Strategic Growth Area, the Center for Humanities, the Alliance for Social, Political, Ethical, and Cultural Thought, and the Global Forum on Urban and Regional Resilience.
+Due to its interdisciplinary nature and broad relevance, the PPE Program has engaged in research collaborations and co-organized and co-sponsored events with various other units on campus, including the Data and Decisions Destination Area, the Equity and Social Disparity in the Human Condition Strategic Growth Area, the Policy Strategic Growth Area, the Adaptive Brain and Behavior Strategic Growth Area, the Center for Humanities, the Alliance for Social, Political, Ethical, and Cultural Thought, the Women’s Center, and the Global Forum on Urban and Regional Resilience.

 Director and Student Advising

 Student advising.
 The faculty and staff of the PPE Program work closely with students to provide a personalized learning experience.
 For more information about current course offerings, registration for courses, and student advising for the PPE Minor, please contact Holly Belcher.
 For general information about the PPE Program at Virginia Tech, its degree programs, events, and advising for the PPE Major, please contact Michael Moehler, Gil Hersch, or Thomas Rowe.

 Department of Philosophy